 There are really endless lessons that are important to teach them, but these three are the ones this mom has really focused on another level.

 We encourage our kids to memorize and embrace what God says about them.
 We want them to remember how precious they are in His eyes...and in ours.
 We have times where we all sit at the table, asking the boys to name what is amazing about them, and what makes them unique.

 I was raised in an incredibly loving household with parents who love each other beautifully.
-They built-up my sister and I like it was their full-time job.
+They built up my sister and me like it was their full-time job.
 We were always being encouraged and praised.
-This is something I realized is rare, regardless of ethnic background.
+This is something I later realized is rare, regardless of ethnic background.
 This definitely instilled a great confidence in me.

-There were times growing-up, especially in high school, I questioned my worth.
+There were times growing up, especially in high school, when I questioned my worth.
 I struggled with it badly.
-Negative racial comments, said to me by various people in the all - white, Christian school I attended did not help.
+Negative racial comments said to me by various people in the all-white Christian school I attended did not help.
 If my parents didn't make our self-worth a priority, I can't imagine where I would be.
-The negativity would have effected my entire life.
-My parent's intentionality didn't leave me super prideful, and thinking I was better than everyone.
+The negativity would have affected my entire life.
+My parents' intentionality didn't leave me super prideful and thinking I was better than everyone.
 I leaned on great qualities I believed about myself.